TheLuttrells.com

 Henry Lawes Luttrell was stationed in New Jersey, where he met Elizabeth Mullen.* Elizabeth’s family objected to this relationship.
 Henry and Elizabeth then eloped.
 The family story is that they were married in 1759, but she was underage and the union did not meet legal requirements.
 She was apprehended by her parents and Henry was forced to leave (I believe for a post in Portugal).
 In that time, after a marriage was annulled, the child was then considered illegitimate (which is not the case today).
 She was pregnant and later gave birth to a daughter, Harriet Luttrell.

 Elizabeth married again when Harriet was 6 years old, and Henry remarried, too.
 Harriet married James Rogers and had several children.
 After James’ death, Harriet traveled to Luttrellstown castle and later to Painshill Park to visit her father.
 He set up a trust fund for her and purchased a mansion in Philadelphia.
 Harriet spent most of her later life reconnecting with her father, but the rumor around town was that she was an illegitimate child.
-Apparently, Harriet spent her a large part of her life trying to shake the stigma and reconnect with her father.
+Apparently, Harriet spent a large part of her life trying to shake the stigma and reconnect with her father.

 Her tombstone reads "Sacred to the memory of Harriet Luttrell, daughter of Henry Lawes Luttrell, Earl of Carhampton: Died January 2nd, 1819, in the 59th year of her age.
 'My Flesh shall rest in Hope.'
 'For I know that my Redeemer liveth, and that He shall stand at the latter day upon the earth.'"